 So by performing incline dumbbell curls regularly and/or doing a separate outer bicep workout, you’ll naturally sculpt symmetrical arms by building more balanced biceps.

 Similarly, the long head is the part of the biceps that’s responsible for creating the elusive bicep peak.
 Therefore, by making the DB incline curl—the best exercise for bicep peak development—one of your primary movements, you’ll also develop biceps that look fuller from every angle, especially when viewed in a flexed position from behind.

 You can also check out our incline curls vs preacher curls comparison if you want to learn how the incline curl stacks up to another popular arm exercise.

 Unlike other bicep dumbbell exercises, the seated incline dumbbell curl provides consistent muscle tension throughout the entire lifting motion that becomes progressively more challenging the higher you curl the weight.

 This means that your biceps have to produce more force and thus work harder to lift the weights.
 In turn, this extra effort results in higher levels of mechanical tension, which is the primary driver of muscle hypertrophy.

 So the end result for you is better bicep development if you perform the incline bench curl on a regular basis alongside a healthy, high protein diet and a good recovery regime.

 Encourages the use of good form

-Many lifters have a tendency to swing the weights up during biceps curls in an attempt to lift larger dumbbells.
-Not only does this practice increase your injury risk, but it also doesn't result in any extra bicep stimulation.
+Many lifters have a tendency to swing the weights up during even the most basic bicep exercises in an attempt to lift larger dumbbells.
+Not only does this practice increase your injury risk, but it also doesn’t result in any extra bicep stimulation.